Skip to main content

 3. In Default Settings section, you would see Microsoft Grant Admin Consent.
 You can grant the consent there.

 Once consent has been granted you will be returned to the portal and should see a green checkmark next to Microsoft Grant Admin Consent.
-If your Microsoft 365 Admin had to grant access remotely you may need to refresh your browser to see the green checkmark.

-โš ๏ธ Troubleshooting
+Troubleshooting

-• If you are not getting a green checkmark please be sure that
+If you are not getting a green checkmark please be sure that:

 • You are logging in to the subscription portal with the same email domain (or an alias for the domain) as the Microsoft 365 account you are granting consent.

-• If consent was previously granted by the Microsoft 365 admin and you are logging in with a different email domain the checkmark will not appear.
-In this case, the lack of a checkmark can be ignored.
 An example of this scenario would be an outsourced consultant who has been granted access to the portal to manage licenses for your organization.
 When the consultant logins in with their own domain the green checkmark will not appear since the check is being done for their domain.

 Did this answer your question?